Oreoluwaomo/100-days-of-python/Day 15/README.md

 ---

 ## Summary of What I Learned
-- How to simulate a real-world process using code
+- How to simulate a real world process using code
 - How to use nested dictionaries for structured data
 - How to manage state and update data dynamically
 - How to organize code with functions for better readability